MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 All versions of the mrfix module are safe to install in a corporate environment.
 Here's what it says, for example, about the previous version:
-The latest version of mrfix with no known security vulnerabilities is 8.3.0.
-We recommend installing version 8.3.0.
+"The latest version of mrfix with no known security vulnerabilities is 8.3.2.
+We recommend installing version 8.3.2."
 The information on this page was curated by experts in our Cybersecurity Intelligence Team.

                                                     Safety CLI Cybersecurity Inc